 The Zone Diet attracted the attention of celebrities in 1995.
 It asks users to follow a specific ratio of protein, fat, and carbs at each meal.

-DASH (Dietary Approaches to Stop Hypertension; 1990s) was designed to help lower blood pressure, a problem that affects approximately one third of the adult population in the United State.
+DASH (Dietary Approaches to Stop Hypertension; 1990s) was designed to help lower blood pressure, a problem that affects approximately one third of the adult population in the United States.
 The DASH diet, which is still popular today, is based on lean meat, fruits and vegetables, low-fat dairy, and whole grains and can help with weight loss.

 Blood Type Diet (1997) was started by a Naturopath named Peter D’Adamo, who insisted individuals should eat according to their blood type.
 Those who have O blood, for example, should follow a higher-protein/lower carb diet, while those with A and AB blood types should be mainly vegetarian.